 Garden shears come in all shapes and sizes.
 A $10 model is all you need to start shaping bushes and small trees.

-The green-handled shears you’ll see me sharpen in the video below are a well-worn pair from the 1970s.
+The green-handled shears you’ll see sharpened in the video below are a well-worn pair.

-Below, I sharpen my Bonsai shears.
+Below, you’ll see someone sharpen Bonsai shears.
 I use these less often, since they’re best for small plants and clean cuts on flowering plants.
-These get dirty easily, but clean up quickly.
+These get dirty easily but clean up quickly.

 How To Sharpen Loppers

 These are what my father always called loppers.
 Same principle, bigger tool.
 This has more of a bird-beak or bill shape that is popular with hand-held garden shears.
 The shape allows you to take on tough, woody branches and stems.
 Note how this person is applying a little oil to most surfaces and joints.
 It lubricates and protects steel from tree sap and air that will rust and discolor the tool.